fuzzymfx/fuzzymfx.github.io/content/current.md

 I am looking to hire a SE intern at my office, RadiusAI.
 Feel free to [reach out](mailto:anubhabr50@gmail.com) if you are interested.

 I have a lot of things on my plate at Work and thus, I am not planning to take up anything new now.
 The projects on hold are *Bee*, *cbrtl- Starting with SWE*, *memcached*, a *distributed file system in Rust*, and a *content summarization using tokenization, vectorDb and AI tool*, codenamed *Hoid*.
 I am planning to start working on them once I settle down.

-May was hectic.
-I turned 24, went back to home for a week, and spent an amazing time with family and friends.
-I am back in Bangalore now, and life is busy.

 ###### May